tytydraco/yessleep/out/I_got_a_job_as_a_security_guard_at_a_lab_The_only_rule_is_to_let_no_one_in_or_out.md

 The first few hours of my shift passed quietly.
 I watched the exterior cameras, checking the empty streets outside, trying to figure out why she was so strict.
 But there was nothing unusual.
 That neighborhood was practically dead, and the only vehicle I saw all night was a garbage truck.

-Once I relaxed, I spent the rest of my shift playing some stupid phone game, just like I used to do in my last job.
+Once I relaxed, I spent the rest of my shift playing some stupid phone game.
 It wasn’t until around four in the morning that something strange happened.

 I left the security room to grab a snack from the break room, but as I crossed the main hall, right in front of the experiment chamber door, I heard a sound.